How Do I Know If I Am Allergic To The Sun?

 Let's clarify this subject: the citrus oils that are steam distilled, are not photo-toxic and are rarely used in aromatherapy because they are less aromatic and don't have the same therapeutic qualities as the expressed citrus oils do.
 The steam distilled citrus oils are mainly used for flavorings, such as in our lip colors.
 What makes these steam distilled oils sun safe, is the removal of the chemical agents psoralens and furanocoumarins.
 Their chemical structure absorbs the energy from UV rays (sunlight or tanning beds) and then releases the energy in a burst to surrounding skin cells resulting in brown spots or burns.

 However, according to Tisserand and Balacs in Essential Oil Safety, "the expressed oils of mandarin, sweet orange, tangelo and tangerine are not phototoxic.
 This is due to the quenching effects of other compounds, especially sesquiterpenes that make the unruly furanocoumarins behave.
 Myrrh is a perfect example.
 It contains at least ten types of furanoid compound (20-27%)-more than any other oil, yet it is not phototoxic."
-You can learn more about Robert Tisserand and his excellent information on Essential Oils at his website.
+You can learn more about Robert Tisserand and his excellent information on Essential Oils.

 Something we find extremely interesting in doing this research about this weird skin condition, especially as we age, was information correlating with natural sun protection through the topical application and ingestion of copious amounts of antioxidants.

 PubMed did a study on topical application of antioxidants which showed excellent results.
-Katherine then located several articles and a book publication of World's Healthiest Foods on the benefits of ingesting more antioxidants and gave it a try.
+Katherine then located information by Cancer.org on the benefits of ingesting more antioxidants and gave it a try.

 Katherine's testimony of what she learned from her experiment: "I loaded up on fruits and vegetables, especially those in the melon category and tons of grapes and oranges throughout the winter.
 I also consumed lots of tomatoes and carrots, along with having spinach in my scrambled egg whites every morning.
 Berries are another welcome addition to my food choices during the summer months.
 Strawberries and Blueberries have wonderful attributes for antioxidant therapy.